Cricket’s Shorthand Course

 Difficult Words

 Do your best to record at least something for each word, and leave a gap for the correction.
 This will feel wrong at first, but most of the sentence with a hint for the word is better than missing the entire sentence.
-After the first dictation (or meeting), play with options and, if you expect to need a reminder, record your favourite in the back of your notebook.
+After the first dictation (or meeting), play with options for the word and, if you expect to need a reminder, record your favourite in the back of your notebook.
 (You’ll be surprised how often you need a reminder.)

 When you record spelling, note clearly whether it’s correct or best-guess.